What is DeleteFromQuery

 BatchSize

-Allows you to specify how many rows are delete at a time.
+Allows you to specify how many rows are deleted per batch.

 This option is supported only for SQL Server.